berndhopp/vaadin-security/README.md

 # abstract

 Ilay is a simple-to-use authentication-framework for Vaadin.
 It does not incorporate frameworks like Spring-Security or Apache Shiro, but brings it's own api which is custom-tailored for the use with Vaadin.
-Ilay deals with navigation ( is the user allowed to see this view? ) and visibility ( should this component be visible to the user? ).
+Ilay deals with navigation ( 'is the user allowed to see this view' ) and visibility ( 'should this component be visible to the user' ).
+More features like enable/disable instead of in

 ## navigation